sohjnthn/For-own-learning/README.md

 Noting that the third smartphone application opens, and then closes automatically after manually clicking on the permission buttons, for the case of testpartialapps.py, so the related code would be removed.

-Having difficulties for creating python functions, as datetime = datetime.now() cannot be used in a python method which starts with "def functioname():".
+Found the issue for why the print statements would not be generated if the above code is in a Python function. datetime should be datetimee, excluding for datetime.now()

 Unfortunately, unable to actually run a test with ExtentReport; or pytest, even though the displayed UI is correct.